 Final Thoughts: What if CMS Pushes Its Deadlines Again?

-But even if CMS does delay these changes, it is still in your best interest to start looking at your data through the all-patients, all-payers, all-practices lens now.
+It's in your best interest to start looking at your data through the all-patients, all-payers, all-practices lens now.
 It is the key to unlocking so many other patient care goals for you, including improving population health, reducing health care costs, and advancing health equity.
 For too long, the CMS Web Interface had made quality reporting a box that organizations had to check.
 It’s time now for organizations like yours to lead the charge to elevate the role of quality data in patient care.
 Together, we have the power to put quality data to good use.

 More Resources to Prepare Your ACO for What’s Next